-SC6.7.4.7.1 Deep planting
+SC6.7.4.7.1 Tree pits

 - 1. All tree planting must be in natural or improved soil profiles containing subsoil layers. - 2.
 Trees must have adequate soil quality and quantity to grow to their optimum within the particular location. - 3.
 The location of existing services should be verified before excavating the tree hole.
 Consideration must be given to the location of underground services, street lights, and traffic signs. - 4.
-The limit of excavation should be a minimum of 1.2m x 1.2m square from the back of the kerb, where there is no companion planting bed is not provided. - 5.
+Tree pits should be a minimum of 1m deep with a 1.2m x 1.2m square from the back of the kerb, where there is no companion planting bed is not provided. - 5.
 Where a companion planning bed is to be provided, the excavated area is to be a minimum of 1.2m wide from the back of kerb with a minimum length of 2m but not more than 3m.